Why need to extend C drive in Windows Server 2003?

 Though the size of hard drive is amusingly large today, it is still risk of running out of space under the pour in of applications, browser caches and temporary files.
 Windows XP and Server 2003 will warn you when it happens as "You are running out of disk space on Local Disk (C:).
 To free space on this drive by deleting old or unnecessary files, click here."
 It is also an alarm that you are going to suffer data loss and low work efficiency with the computer.
-Besides, defragment and more installation are not available.
-Therefore, you’d better solve this problem as soon as possible.
-But how can you do to solve the problem?

 To extend a partition on server with Diskpart, you have to insure that: